ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

 Secret Management
 ==================

-HashiCorp Vault is a secrets management tool specifically designed to control access to sensitive credentials in a low-trust environments.
+HashiCorp Vault is a secrets management tool specifically designed to control access to sensitive credentials in low-trust environments.
 This tool has various types of authentications being one of them Kubernetes Auth Method that will be used to get the secrets inside the pods and Gitlab Auth Method that will allow users to add and list their secrets group.